Computations of volumes in five candidates elections: A Challenging Computational Problem Arising from Social Choice

 \subsection{The Condorcet paradox in five candidates elections}

-In the case of two candidates, the Condorcet paradox cannot occur (if one excludes draws).
+The Condorcet paradox, introduced in Subsection "Voting schemes and rational polytopes", does not occur in the case of two candidates (if draws are excluded).
 For three candidates the exact probability of an outcome with a Condorcet winner (under IAC) was first computed by Gehrlein and Fishburn \cite{GF} while for four candidates it was first determined by Gehrlein in \cite{G}.
-The Condorcet winner will sometimes be denoted $\CW$ in the following.